rfeinberg3/ecomAssistant/RAG/README.md

-# Retrieval-Augmented Generation
+# Retrieval-Augmented Generation (RAG) Service

+## Abstract
+Retrieval-Augmented Generation (RAG) has gained significant traction recently, thanks to many open-source pretrained models like Google’s T5 and Facebook’s BART.
+Companies are adopting this technology to enhance response accuracy and data fluency.

+RAG models stand out from other query-answer generative models, such as GPTs, by utilizing a retriever or search model to query a database—whether proprietary or containing new information—before generating answers.
+This approach leads to more accurate and reliable responses, as opposed to non-RAG models, which risk generating “hallucinations” when answering questions beyond their training.
+Essentially, RAG addresses the issue of knowledge cut-off dates.

+Additionally, organizations are investing in RAG models to reduce the high costs associated with training large language models (LLMs) and the continual retraining required for maintaining proprietary knowledge accuracy.
+RAG mitigates these costs by connecting to a database, where simply adding new data ensures ongoing response accuracy.

-## Overview
+## Introduction

+We will use data collected with the eBay API datascraper and utilize ColBERT as a retrieval model to gather relevant documents at query time.

 ## Method

-### Basic Flow of our RAG Service

-1. **Knowledge Base Development**:
+1. **Developing the Knowledge Base**:
-   - Before the model is ready for deployment, a knowledge base must be developed.
-This was done via the eBay datascraper I created.
-See the `Datascraper` directory for details.
+  - Data Collection: Develop a knowledge base using the eBay datascraper.
+(See the `Datascraper` directory for details.)
-   - The knowledge base will be organized into a collection.
-In the case of using ColBERT as a retrieval model, this entails creating a list of strings (aka documents) that can be passed to the Indexer.
+  - Data Organization: Organize the knowledge base into a collection of documents (strings) for ColBERT’s Indexer.
+  - Data Indexing: Use ColBERT’s Indexer to process and index the collection, making it searchable.

-2. **Querying the RAG Service**:
+2. **Executing the Retrieval Query**:
-   - Once the collection is indexed, the Searcher can now take a query, which it compares to the documents in the indexed collection to find the n best fit documents based on the query.
+  - Query Processing: Once the collection is indexed, ColBERT’s Searcher can take a query and compare it to the indexed documents to find the k best matches.
+  - User Query Input: The user inputs a descriptive title for the item they wish to sell, which the Searcher uses to find relevant documents.

+3. **Aggregating Price Data**:
+  - Document Retrieval: ColBERT retrieves documents based on the text query (the item’s title), providing information about the k most similar items scraped from eBay.
+  - Price Calculation: Extract the price attribute from each of the k documents and calculate an aggregated price value to suggest to the user for their product.

+## References

 ### ColBERTv2
 - [ColBERT on GitHub](https://github.com/stanford-futuredata/ColBERT?tab=readme-ov-file)